tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-a-quick-look-at-the.md

 Both of those will return not equal

-Be aware that you can&#8217;t use NULL like in the example below
+Be aware that you can't use NULL like in the example below

 sql
 SELECT IIF(1=2,NULL ,NULL ) as calc